 1. Find the Right Program (1-2 Weeks)

-You’ve already started your research, and now it’s time to find the right program.
-You want an accredited program that will prepare you for all aspects of being a CNA.
+One of the first steps to become a CNA is finding a program.
+You want an accredited program that will prepare you and take you though all the aspects and steps to become a CNA.
 You need to find a a program in your city that is recognized by the state’s nursing board.
 If you live in New York, we hope you’ll consider us.
 The Manhattan Institute is recognized by the state of New York and can have you ready to take your certification exam in under 3 months!

 2. Get Educated (Less than 3 months)